WebSockets

 Usage

-To make use of this extension, we first need to add the NuGet package to our project:
+To use this extension, add the NuGet package to your project:

-The channel pipeline configuration is done in the same way as with the TCP and UDP channels - WebSocket channels will use this same configuration.
-Nonetheless, additional services are required to set up the WebSockets middleware.
+The channel pipeline configuration is done in the same way as with the TCP and UDP channels.
+WebSocket channels use the same pipeline configuration as TCP and UDP channels.
+However, additional services are required to enable the WebSocket middleware.

 IServiceCollection services = ...;